 Veterans often wonder who to trust, and they appreciate nonprofit, local resources to support them.
 LSS Financial Counseling’s free services support people in creating action plans and developing the confidence and skills to manage debt and other household finances.
 With this support, military families take positive steps forward in handling credit card payments, creating budgets and repaying student loans.

 Becky Pakarinen, Senior Director at LSS Financial Counseling, gave an example of the servicemen and women who have received support in handling their financial lives.
 “We worked with a veteran who was going through a divorce.
 One of our experienced counselors worked with him to sort out the debts he’d still be responsible for and make a realistic budget based on just his income,” she said.
 “Like many we serve, the task had seemed overwhelming for him, and it was a huge relief to have someone non-judgmental be with him to find solutions.”

 In addition, the very nature of military deployment creates changes in financial realities and exposure to predatory lending, targeted marketing and consumer fraud.

-Darryl Dahlheimer, program director for LSS Financial Counseling, observed that “Department of Defense studies have shown a concentration of payday lending stores right near military bases.
-While there are some legal protections available under the Military Lending Act, many service members remain unaware of those rights, and end up in a debt trap of loan after loan.
-We can do better for our veterans.”
-He added that in Minnesota, the average payday loan borrower takes 10 loans each year.
+U.S. Department of Defense studies have shown a concentration of payday lending stores near military bases.
+While there are some legal protections available under the Military Lending Act, many service members remain unaware of those rights, and they end up in a debt trap of multiple loans.
+In Minnesota, the average payday loan borrower takes 10 loans each year.